umigv/nav_stack/README.md

 This error is caused by [snap variables leaking into terminal variables](https://github.com/microsoft/vscode/issues/179086).
 There are two solutions:
 - (If linux) Redownload VSCode from the debian package [here](https://code.visualstudio.com/download)
 - Build and run the project using an external terminal

+### Credits
+The urdf files are created by Jason Ning and Kari Naga on the sensors team, taken from the [marvin](https://github.com/umigv/marvin/tree/main/urdf) repository